OutSystems/AzureARMTemplates/README.md

 ## On Azure SQL

-Use this group of templates if you want to deploy OutSystems on an existing virtual network (VNET) and use Azure SQL as the database server.
+Use this group of templates if you want to deploy OutSystems using Azure SQL as the database server.

 **Notes:**